Controlling Humidity in Natatoriums

 Quite often, pool room dehumidification systems are an "afterthought".
 Structures are completed without consideration for controlling humidity, ductwork systems, vapor barrier, negative pressure, and mechanical space to name a few.
 The cost of preventing problems in the design stage is much less than the repair costs down the road.

-Design Guideline Downloads
+Design Guideline Bulletins

 The Design Guidelines are in PDF format, are printable and can be shared with all involved in your project.
 This information has been gathered over the years from a variety of resources, building professionals, pool contractors, architects, engineers, mechanical contractors, ASHRAE, ACCA, and is not expressly the opinion of Veri-Dry, LLC.
 Providing of these guidelines does not negate your own research into building materials and preventive measures for your indoor pools; they are provided as an additional resource to ongoing research.